-Rob Mansfield, a 2010 Gordon graduate and alumnus of Gordon Baseball, is entering his third season as the head coach for the Scots after spending the previous three seasons as an assistant to the program.
+Rob Mansfield, a 2010 Gordon graduate and a former baseball player at Gordon, is entering his fourth season as the head coach for the Scots after spending the previous three seasons as an assistant to the program.
 His first two years were capped with a trip to the Commonwealth Coast Conference playoffs.